-You can use Portals to create accounts for end-users where they can log in, use your Apps, and view/use data from your Workbase.
+You can use portals to create accounts for end-users where they can log in, use your apps, and view/use data from your database.
 You can customize the portal experience for each user.

-As soon as you have Apps and a Workbase, it easy to set up a one-size-fits-all portal.
+As soon as you have apps and a database, it easy to set up a one-size-fits-all portal.
 It is a bit more advanced to create a personalized portal experiences for each user.
-This lesson will teach you everything about Client Portals except building personalized experiences (for that, read here).
+This lesson will teach you everything about portals except building personalized experiences (for that, read here).

 One logo can be shared across all portals (you can't have unique logos per portal).
 To add a logo, simply click 'Upload logo' on the Client Portal tab of your Afterpattern account.

 After you click 'create new portal' you will see the Client Portal configuration page.
 From here, you can configure your Portal's settings, including:

 There are up to two ways you can allow people to sign up to your Portal:

 Manual: This allows you to manually invite people to your Portal.
 This option is always available.

 Auto: This created a publicly available sign up page where anyone can create an account on your Portal.